The unplanned version of the Pilot Movie

 - Batman: The Animated Series, while not a true example, did borrow quite a few elements that were introduced in Tim Burton's two Batman films.
 Most obviously, the show used a slightly reworked version of Danny Elfman's theme for its opening and closing sequences.

 - Dragons: Riders of Berk is a TV series to How to Train Your Dragon.
-Being a Sequel Series, it does remain in continuity with the film, and the animation is surprisingly high quality.
+Being a Sequel Series, it does remain in continuity with the film, about half of the film's cast including lead Jay Baruchel reprise their roles, and the animation is surprisingly high quality.